 We are still handling the celebrated high art clothing manufactured by Strouse & Bro., Baltimore.
 Also A. B. Kirschbaum & Co., and Snellenburg & Co., and other lines.
-Beautiful patterns in browns, grays and any color you may All we ask is to give us a look, and if call for. we do not dress you up, we will be perfectly satment, and the flames spread to isfied for any of our competitors to have the sale.
+Beautiful patterns in browns, grays and any color you may All we ask is to give us a look, and if we do not dress you up, we will be perfectly satisfied for any of our competitors to have the sale.
 We are still handling the